 Of course, inherent in the butterfly effect is its unpredictability.
 We can’t necessarily foresee these significant events, and they will be a mix of good and bad.
 (Butterfly.
 Tornado.
 Only good if you’re a storm chaser or a bored weather reporter.)
 That’s what makes the theory so appealing for time travel stories.

 The work of an educator

-However, I also know as an educator that a good action one day can spawn further good actions by others in the years to come.
-Indeed, that’s what teaching, mentoring, and scholarship are all about: If we’ve been at this business long enough, we’ve witnessed what happens when our work has a positive impact somewhere down the line.
+As an educator I also know that a good act one day can spawn further good acts by others in the years to come.
+Indeed, that’s what teaching, mentoring, and scholarship are all about: If we’ve been at this business long enough, then we’ve witnessed what happens when our work has a positive impact somewhere down the line.

-And — even then — we have no guarantees how our lessons will be used or misused or forgotten.
+In essence, engaging in the work of education is an ongoing act of faith.
+All we can do is our best.
+And — even then — we have no guarantees about how our lessons will be embraced or used or misused or forgotten.
 After all, butterflies are free, yes?

 The butterfly effect and teaching

 It has nothing to do with the main themes of this blog, but if you’re into time travel stories, check out Jack Finney’s classic illustrated novel, Time and Again (1970), which takes its protagonist back to New York City, circa 1882.
 Stephen King calls it the best time travel story ever written.
-For me, discovering the book some 25 years ago was a magical reading experience.
+For me, discovering the book in the mid-1980s was a magical reading experience.